teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CloneRemoteRepository.md

 └── LICENSE
 ```

-Please note that every change in the repository can be transferred to
+Note that every change in the repository can be transferred to
 the local repository by a simple update.
 ```
 $ git pull